Why should I visit Prince Edward Island?

-For a family beach holiday, Prince Edward Island offers fantastic red sandy beaches with easy bicycle riding and kayaking.
+Prince Edward Island might be small but a family beach holiday, Prince Edward Island offers fantastic red sandy beaches with easy bicycle riding and kayaking.

-Prince Edward Island is small and you can use Charlottetown as your holiday base to see most of it, but if you want to get out of town, you could to spend some time in the western end of the island or in a lighthouse on the north shore.
+You can use Charlottetown as your holiday base to see most of it, but if you want to get out of town, you could to spend some time in the western end of the island or in a lighthouse on the north shore.

 View rolling farmlands, stunning seascapes, tiny villages and bustling harbours along the Green Gables Shore (scenic drive) as we get ready to tour the North Shore area.
 Brief photo stops at quaint little fishing villages, lighthouses and the world class – Cavendish Beach.
 Tour Green Gables House: this old farm site inspired L.M.
 Montgomery’s first novel, Anne of Green Gables, published in 1908.
 A must stop will be at Prince Edward Island Preserve Company, located in one of Canada’s prettiest villages.
 The company uses locally grown fruit to make delicious jams and marmalades.

 This tour runs for approximately four hours from mid-June to mid-October on Tuesdays, Wednesdays, Fridays & Sundays

 Play a round of golf at the highly-acclaimed Links at Crowbush Cove golf course.
 If you are staying at the Rodd Crowbush Golf and Beach Resort, there is a shuttle to the clubhouse and we can arrange a round for you (green fees to be advised).

 Ms Taylor - Travelled to Nova Scotia, PEI & New Brunswick